 We encourage early discharge (>4 hours after the birth) for anyone who has had a normal birth with no complications.

 Due to the current COVID-19 Restrictions we have been unable to provide face to face antenatal education in the traditional group format.
-Now that we have transitioned to Mildura Base Public Hospital we look forward to brining you our virtual online antenatal, breastfeeding and parenting education sessions via the website and a virtual tour of the Midwifery Unit in the very near future.
+Now that we have transitioned to Mildura Base Public Hospital we look forward to bringing you our virtual online antenatal, breastfeeding and parenting education sessions via the website and a virtual tour of the Midwifery Unit in the very near future.

 Please call Midwifery on 5022 3480 for any queries.
 In the meantime, we offer the link to the Royal Women’s Hospital (Melbourne) antenatal education – please remember, the phone numbers on this link are not for MBPH.